Switch

 The Switch component can also be used in an uncontrolled manner, where the on/off state is managed internally by the component.

-To use the switch in an uncontrolled manner, simply render the Switch
+To use the switch in an uncontrolled manner, simply render the Switch component without managing the isSelected state in the parent component.

 Here's an example: